Wind of Change (speech): Original delivery and impact in South Africa

 There was some belief that the policy outlined in the speech was seen as "British abdication in Africa" and "the cynical abandonment of white settlers".
-Not everyone felt that it was the right move for the nation to make, but there was a slightly ambiguous reaction from some of the black nationalists, who had been prevented from meeting Macmillan, presumably by Verwoerd, over the course of his visit and were skeptical about his speech at first.
+Not everyone felt that it was the right move for Britain to make.
+There was an ambiguous reaction from some of the black nationalists, who had been prevented from meeting Macmillan (presumably by Verwoerd) over the course of his visit and were skeptical about his speech at first.
 Small groups of ANC supporters gathered in both Johannesburg and Cape Town, and stood in silence while they held placards with urgings directed at Macmillan.
 They wanted him to talk with Congress leaders, and reached out to him with banners saying, "Mac, Verwoerd is not our leader".
 It is even said that Mandela thought the speech was "terrific"; he later made a speech before the British Parliament in 1996 that specifically recalled Macmillan's address.
 Also, Albert Luthuli noted that in the speech, Macmillan gave African people "some inspiration and hope".

 Some people indicated that Macmillan was very nervous for the entire speech.
 He would turn the pages with obvious difficulty, since he was knowingly presenting a speech that he had intentionally withheld from Verwoerd.
 He had declined to give Verwoerd an advance copy, but merely summed up the main content.

 When the speech was complete, there was visible shock on Verwoerd's face.
 He apparently leapt up from his seat and immediately responded to Macmillan.
 He was reportedly calm and collected when he gave his response, which was widely admired by the public.
 He had to save face when Macmillan had dropped a ticking time bomb into the speech, but he managed to respond quickly and well in a game of words to which he was not accustomed.
 He famously responded by saying, "There must not only be justice to the Black man in Africa, but also to the White man".
 He said that the Europeans had no other home, for Africa was their home now too, and that they also were taking a strong stand against communism, for their ways were grounded in Christian values.

 Saul Dubow stated, "The unintended effect of the speech was to help empower Verwoerd by reinforcing his dominance over domestic politics and by assisting him make two hitherto separate strands of his political career seem mutually reinforcing: republican nationalism on the one hand and apartheid ideology on the other".

 Today, the draft and the final copies of the speech are housed in University of Oxford's Bodleian Library.